jao11/XMIMSIM/Installation-instructions.md

 * libxml2
 * libxslt
 * Fortran GSL bindings (FGSL) or easyRNG
-* xraylib 3.2.0+ (including Fortran bindings)
+* xraylib 3.3.0+ (including Fortran bindings)
 * glib2
 * GTK2 (2.24.0+) + GTK-EXTRA (3.1.0+) or GTKMM3 + Gtkmm-PLplot for the graphical user interface (optional though highly recommended)
-* optional for the GUI: curl, json-glib and libnotify
+* optional for the GUI: curl, json-glib, libsoup and libnotify (Linux only)
 * MPI (OpenMPI or Intel MPI): optional.
 Recommended for those that want to perform brute-force simulations with a very high number of simulated photons
 * The native Mac OS X build additionally requires gtk-mac-integration